 We have trained and empowered many students in many skill and knowledge areas, including in data science, web development, podcasting, analytics, and experimental video.
 Students have secured internships at The Boston Globe, The Marshall Project, PBS’s NOVA, WGBH’s Frontline, Reveal from the Center for Investigative Reporting, WBUR’s Innovation Hub, NPR’s On Point, WGBH’s Basic Black and The Bay State Banner as well as placed freelance stories in The New York Times, Roll Call, The Washington Post, WGBH News, Undark Magazine, Columbia Journalism Review, Smithsonian Magazine and InsideClimate News.

-Alumni have gone on to jobs at places such as National Public Radio, Texas Tribune, VTDigger, Arizona Republic, Indianapolis Star, CBS Interactive and NJ.com.
+Alumni have gone on to jobs at places such as National Public Radio, Wall Street Journal, Texas Tribune, VTDigger, Arizona Republic, Indianapolis Star, CBS Interactive and NJ.com.
 They have also successfully leveraged the broad learning offered within the degree to go into nonprofit communications, digital marketing, and product development.View University Course Catalog